RoboJackets/apiary/docs/officers/users.rst

 Export BuzzCard access list
 ---------------------------

-This function generates a :abbr:`CSV (comma-separated values)` file that Mechanical Engineering Facilities needs to grant BuzzCard access to the Student Competition Center and the RoboJackets shop.
+This export generates a :abbr:`CSV (comma-separated values)` file that Mechanical Engineering Facilities needs to grant BuzzCard access to the Student Competition Center and the RoboJackets shop.

 .. hint::
    This export requires the ``read-users-gtid`` permission, which is only included in the :ref:`admin` role.